-Under MTD for ITSA, instead of sending a Self Assessment tax return to HMRC once a year, business owners and landlords will submit quarterly summary updates of their income and expenditure, followed by a final declaration at the end of the year.
+Under MTD for Income Tax, instead of sending a Self Assessment tax return to HMRC once a year, business owners and landlords will submit quarterly summary updates of their income and expenditure, followed by a final declaration at the end of the year.

-Our MTD for ITSA interactive tool can tell you whether the rules will apply to you and when your submissions will be due.
+Our MTD for Income Tax interactive tool can tell you whether the rules will apply to you and when your submissions will be due.